 During your lipo-abdominoplasty surgery, I will first perform VASER liposuction to remove the stubborn fat tissues in your abdomen.
 The procedure entails inserting the cannula tubes in the incision, breaking down the fat tissues, and suctioning them out.

 After the liposuction, I will remove the loose skin, repair abdominal muscles, and tighten the excess skin.
-In some instances, I will reposition the belly button to achieve your desired body shape.
+In some instances, I will reposition the belly button to achieve your goals.

 Step five: Post-op